-At the Faculty of Asian and Middle Eastern Studies we teach and research the languages, cultures and histories of East Asia, the Middle East and South Asia.
+At the Faculty of Asian and Middle Eastern Studies (FAMES) we teach and research the languages, cultures and histories of East Asia, the Middle East and South Asia.

 The Faculty provides opportunities for postgraduate study in the following subject areas:

 - East Asian Studies - comprising Chinese, Japanese and Korean Studies.